Warning: Major spoilers ahead for Alias Grace.

 When Jerome begins leading Grace into deep hypnosis, we expect to finally find out if she killed Nancy Montgomery (Anna Paquin) and Thomas Kinnear (Paul Gross), or if she’s innocent, as her Spiritualist benefactors so pray she is.
 That is not exactly what we uncover.
 Rather, Jerome seemingly unlocks a brand new personality of Grace’s; that of Grace’s late best friend Mary Whitney (Rebecca Liddiard).
 The alter-ego has its own agenda and its own memories, which Grace-As-Mary has apparently been hiding from the primary personality.
 Grace-As-Mary even has her own very creepy voice.

 Gadon put in a lot of hard work to create that voice, which I assume will now haunt your dreams.
 “We asked Rebecca Liddiard, who plays Mary Whitney, to record the whole sequence in her voice so I could listen to it and then figure out a way to mimic it,” Gadon told Refinery29 on a recent phone call.
 From there, it was “practice and practice and practice,” the actress explains.
-Gadon, whose father happens to be a cognitive behavioral therapist, also asked her dad to hypnotize her in preparation for the big, “intimidating” scene and had her mother record the process.
+Gadon, whose father happens to be a cognitive behavioural therapist, also asked her dad to hypnotise her in preparation for the big, “intimidating” scene and had her mother record the process.

 It’s no surprise there was tons of practice to be done, as Grace-As-Mary talks for minutes on end about the hypocrisy of Dr. Simon Jordan (Edward Holcroft), who’s trying to help Grace retrieve her memories of the murder, and what really happened with James McDermott (Kerr Logan), who was Grace’s co-murderer.
 “You’ve deceived yourselves.
 I am not Grace.
 Grace knew nothing about it,” Grace-As-Mary says from under a black veil.
 “I told James to do it.
 I was there all along.
 Here.
 Where I am now, with Grace.”